dojorob76/laravel-self-consuming-api-starter/readme.md

 additional custom claim added to it that checks against the current CSRF, which we store on the user.
 To implement this, there are 3 custom middlewares in place to authorize and refresh the JWT properly (with the custom claim).

+#### The Example App

-The example app assumes 3 subdomains. 'api', 'mobile', and 'admin'.
+The example app uses 3 subdomains. 'api', 'mobile', and 'admin'.
 You can have as many subdomains as you want.
 This is purely for example purposes.
+Here is how the example app works:

+##### The API Subdomain

+The 'api' subdomain serves the API.
+It's paths are contained in a Dingo-generated router in the routes.php file.
+This allows us to access it from the main domain and other subdomains with the Dingo dispatcher and helpers.
+See the [Internal Requests](https://github.com/dingo/api/wiki/Internal-Requests) section of the [Dingo Wiki documentation] (https://github.com/dingo/api/wiki) for more information on this.

+The API Controllers are stored in the app/Api directory. **PLEASE NOTE:** All of the app controllers extend a custom Base Controller (at 'app/Http/Controllers/BaseController.php), so that the Dingo dispatcher and helpers are always available.

+##### The Mobile Subdomain

+The 'mobile' subdomain serves the Vue.js implementation of the example app, which interacts with the API via Vue Resource.

 #### Installation: